darkcom109/Flaskify/README.md

 # Flaskify

 A Flask-based web application that provides user authentication, profile management, and a learning dashboard with lessons and progress tracking.
+Flaskify enables users to be able to learn Flask, through Flask and built with Flask.

 ## Features